Moratorium on opening hives

 Registration is now compulsory for all current Tasmanian commercial and recreational beekeepers.
 Registration is one of the best measures to prevent the spread of unwanted pests and diseases as it allows Biosecurity Tasmania to readily trace and contact beekeepers in the event of an incursion.

-Current Tasmanian beekeepers are asked to register with Biosecurity Tasmania before 31 March 2023.
-Beekeepers that previously registered voluntarily with Biosecurity Tasmania will need to re- register with the new system.
+Current Tasmanian beekeepers must register with Biosecurity Tasmania.
+Beekeepers who previously registered voluntarily with Biosecurity Tasmania will need to re-register with the new system.
 Previous registration will not be automatically transferred.

-Penalties may apply for failing to register before this date if you currently keep bees either commercially or recreationally.
+Penalties may apply for failing to register if you currently keep bees either commercially or recreationally.
 There is no cost to register, and registration will remain free until 31 March 2025.

 For more information or to register visit www.nre.tas.gov.au/beekeeper-registration.